 - Access to a global community of practice, exchanging top resources and expertise.

 The initial call for applications is now closed and submissions are currently under review.

 A limited number of places are still available to

 - policy officers from all eligible countries.

-- researchers from Bulgaria, Croatia, Hungary, Latvia, Lithuania, Romania, Slovenia and Slovakia.
+- researchers from Croatia, Hungary, Latvia, Lithuania, Romania, and Slovenia.